thutasann/c-text-editors/README.md

 # Building Text Editor in C

-This is where I build my own text editor named `Elastrix` in C.
+This is where I build the simple text editor named `Elastrix` in C.

 ## Table of Contents